k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'The magical energy is released!' with non-directional psionic wave
 - Fix: crowned centaur infidels should be able to train riding
+- Tweak death reason when drinking from a forge